jethrokuan/braindump/content/posts/pac_learning.md

 For a probability distribution \\(D\\), one can measure how likely \\(h\\) is to make an error when labeled points are randomly drawn according to

-D. We redefine the true error to be:
+1. We redefine the true error to be:

 \begin{equation}
 L_D(h) = D(\left\\{ (x,y): h(x) \ne y \right\\})